-Commissioner Rupp and his brother, Gregory Rupp, founded a college preparatory company, Educational Funding & Financial Aid Specialists, in which they assisted parents of high school students in preparing their children for college.
-Commissioner Rupp was also a registered investment representative and he founded the investment firm Rupp & Associates.
-A few years later he saw a need to help parents struggling to pay for the rising college tuition bills, so he founded the Educational Financing Company, which specialized in loans for parents of college-bound students.
+Before his career in public service, Commissioner Rupp founded a college preparatory company, Educational Funding & Financial Aid Specialists, in which he assisted parents of high school students in preparing their children for college.
+Having held his securities licenses, Scott also founded the investment firm Rupp & Associates along with a mortgage brokerage called Educational Financing Company, which specialized in loans for parents of college-bound students.
 Upon his election to the Missouri Senate, he sold his businesses and took a position with UMB Bank in Missouri, where he served as vice president of business development, specializing in commercial lending.